ipfs/specs/src/http-gateways/trustless-gateway.md

 It must return `200 OK` in all cases.

-We recommend supporting only this specific identity CID and not random identity CIDs.
+This specific identity CID is special for probing.
+Other random identity CIDs SHOULD not be handled.